 The wedding of our close friends was held at the St Regis in a stunning oceanfront villa.
 Blue skies, white waves lapping the beach, an ever smiling bride and groom and a happy mix of Aussies and Russians eating and drinking their way through the afternoon and night (and the next few nights as well!) made for one truly fabulous wedding.
 Terima Kasih Kevin and Vika!

 We stayed for 5 glorious nights at the stunning Mulia with its many pools, restaurants, incredible breakfasts, bars, spa, fitness centre and rooms.
-It was the ideal place for we wedding guests to mingle and enjoy each other’s company and we had an absolute ball here.
+It was the ideal place for we wedding guests to mingle, enjoy each other’s company and have an absolute ball.

 After the wedding festivities we headed to Canggu.
 North of Seminyak, this place is sometimes dubbed the ‘Brooklyn of Bali’.
 Maybe not quite Brooklyn, but the gorgeous 12 room boutique hotel, ‘The Slow’, with its pool suites, breezy cafe, fabulous mix of music and incredible staff was the perfect place to spend a week.
 Built in the brutalist style with plenty of concrete and bits of timber, it blends well together.
 Art works plaster the walls, the green foliage is cooling and the food and drinks are sensational.